 Either way a kit is the best option but this question will help to narrow the option down to the best beer kit for you and your needs.

 So lets say you want to test the waters.
 Your not really sure what your level of commitment is but you want to at least try.
 In this case a simple extract kit is your best bet.
-The investment and complexity is low and you can get a few batches under your belt to see if you to go deeper and move to more complex kits.
+The investment and complexity is low and you can get a loan get a few batches under your belt to see if you to go deeper and move to more complex kits.

 For this I recommend: